Vladimir Purishkevich

 Vladimir Mitrofanovich Purishkevich (Влади́мир Митрофа́нович Пуришке́вич, /ru/; – 1 February 1920) was a Russian politician and right-wing extremist known for his monarchist, ultra-nationalist, antisemitic and anticommunist views.
 He helped lead the paramilitary Black Hundreds during the Russian Revolution of 1905.
 He later served in the State Duma, where he gained a reputation for courting of public controversy.
 Together with Felix Yusupov and Dmitri Pavlovich he took part in the assassination of Grigori Rasputin in late 1916.

 After the February Revolution, Purishkevich was one of the only leaders of the Black Hundreds to remain politically active.
 He eventually joined the White movement and died from typhus in 1920.

 Biography

 Early career

-Born as the son of a poor nobleman in Kishinev, Bessarabia (now Moldova), Purishkevich graduated from Novorossiysk University with a degree in classical philology.
+Born as the son of a poor nobleman in Kishinev, Bessarabia (now Moldova), Purishkevich graduated from the Imperial Novorossiya University with a degree in classical philology.
 Around 1900, he moved to Saint Petersburg.
 He became a member of the Russian Assembly group and was appointed under Vyacheslav von Plehve.

 Purishkevich was a hardline supporter of Russification and sacerdotal autocracy.
 Purishkevich was hostile towards Jews, who he believed to be the "vanguard of the revolutionary movement".
 He wanted Jews to be deported to Kolyma.
 He believed that the "Kadets, socialists, the intelligentsia, the press and councils of university professors" were all under the control of Jews.